Aalto University's New European Bauhaus event sought bold perspectives on multidisciplinary and systemic change.

 - Research Support Services Pre-Award team offers helps.
 Contact them directly.

-The EU Commission plans to open a number of funding opportunities in the spring.
+The EU Commission plans to open a number of funding opportunities.
 New European Bauhaus projects do not have their own funding programme.
 Instead, 85 million euros has been earmarked for 2021–2022 from other EU programmes.

 - Follow the Aalto Pre-Award team’s calendar of funding calls.